© 2020 (Do not copy or redistribute this document without permission)

 Robert Nowell, Newall or Neweall, of Sent [Saint] Austell, Cornw.
 [Cornwall] , Ware, Herts [Hertfordshire], London, and Assheby de la Zouche [Ashby-de-la-Zouch] , Ntht.
 [Northampton].
 (Henry VIII: Pardon Roll, Part 4 1509-1514).

-Since this Pardon was issued early in Henry’s reign it may represent a Pardon for some trangression in his fathers reign.
+Since this Pardon was issued early in Henry’s reign it may represent a Pardon for some transgression in his fathers reign.
 See the Nowell / Noall section (below) for more discussion of this individual.

 There are a number of early Newall/ Newell reference in or near Bodmin: